Iris tridentata: Description

-Iris tridentata is unique among other irises, the flowers and growth habit is dissimilar to any other iris, including the other two species within Iris series Tripetalae.
+Iris tridentata has unique flower and growth habit features compared to other irises, including the other two species within Iris series Tripetalae.

 The iris rhizome has been noted by W. R. Dykes (1913) as "almost stoloniferous", by J. K. Small (1933), "the cord-like rootstocks are peculiar", and by R. K. Godfrey and J. W. Wooton (1979), "clothed with coarse, strongly many-ribbed, brown, overlapping scales".
 The slender rhizomes, branch very easily creating large spreading colonies.
 They are generally 1.5–2 cm in diameter with coarse, strongly ribbed, brown, scale-like leaves.
 It roots at the nodes of the rhizomes.

 The iris grows to a height of between 30 and 70 cm tall, (12" to 28").
 The flowering stalk (stem) is generally taller than the surrounding leaves, and 3–7 cm in diameter.
 It has between 1 and 3 branches (normally one) holding one flower.

 In late spring, the new bright green leaves will grow and lengthen, from the base of the plant, and grow to between 30 and 50 cm long, or (a foot to 18 in).
 They occasionally have red-brown edge, upright (or sword-like) in shape, and 1.5 to 2.3 cm wide.
 The leaves can encircle the stem of the plant.

 It has fragrant flowers in spring, between May and June.
 The flowers come in a range of blue shades.
 From violet, violet-blue, purple, purple-blue, and blue.
 They also have a darker purple veining and a yellow-white signal.
 Very similar to Iris virginica, it has very small bristle free, standards (about 1.5 cm long).
 The sepals are about 7–8 cm long.
 The perianth tube is about 2–2.5 cm long.

 It has a seed capsule (after flowering) between August and October.
 The capsule is globule to oblong shaped, (about 2.5–4 × 2 cm).
 Inside are dark red-brown semi-circular, flattened seeds (about 6-8mm wide).
 The seeds are very similar to Louisiana irises or Iris virginica.